-This week I’m going to post a snippet from one of my earliest books, The Iron Admiral: Conspiracy.
+This is a snippet from one of my earliest books, The Iron Admiral: Conspiracy.

 If you’re on Facebook, why not join us in the Scifi Romance Group?
 Keep up with what’s happening, have some fun.